PRINCIPAL - KRISTY MANSFIELD (L.G.T.D.A. Examiner) – TAP

 Sarah has completed all of her tap exams in the LGTDA syllabus, including Advanced.
 Her interest in teaching has led her to complete both her Junior and Senior Teacher Exams in order to extend her qualifications.

-Sarah is looking forward to teaching at HVT for 2018 as she begins her new teaching role.
+Sarah is looking forward to teaching at HVT for for another fun filled year.